yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 latest: digest: sha256:f45acaefa3b47a126dd784a888c89e420814ad3031d3d4d4885e340a59aec31c size: 1573
 ```

-This has built docker images for both dashboard and pump, as well as pushed them to Heroku registry and automatically deployed to the application.
+This has built Docker images for both dashboard and pump, as well as pushed them to Heroku registry and automatically deployed to the application.

-Provided everything went well (and if not, inspect the application logs), you should be seeing the dashboard login page at your app URL (e.g "https://evening-beach-40625.herokuapp.com/").
+Provided everything went well (and if not, inspect the application logs), you should be seeing the Dashboard login page at your app URL (e.g "https://evening-beach-40625.herokuapp.com/").

 However, it doesn't yet have any accounts.
 It order to populate it please run the `dashboard/bootstrap.sh` script:
 ```{.copyWrapper}